truenas/documentation/content/SCALE/SCALETutorials/Credentials/Certificates/AddACMESCALE.md

 If you select **shell** as the authenticator, you must enter the path to an authenticator script, the running user, a certificate timeout, and a domain propagation delay.

-Advanced users can select this option pass an authenticator script, such as *acme.sh*, to shell and add an external DNS authenticator.
+Advanced users can select this option to pass an authenticator script, such as *acme.sh*, to shell and add an external DNS authenticator.
 Requires an ACME authenticator script saved to the system.

 {{< taglist tag="scaleacme" limit="10" >}}